MrShieh-X/mschatroom/README.md

 - Simplified Chinese (China)

 ## Found BUGs
+- (Fixed in alpha-6) Users can add chats without login.
 - When adding a chat, if the current number of chats >= 2, it will replace the last one, but it has been added successfully.
 Restart the application to see the newly added chat.
 - The application may crash after modifying the user information for unknown reasons.
 - (Fixed in alpha-3) After you login, open the settings, the user information (avatar, name and what's up) may not be displayed.
 This problem will be fixed in the future.